 YOU CAN GET INVOLVED.

 Dressember welcomes year-round support in the fight against human trafficking.
-Follow the links below to make a general donation, become a monthly supporter, or participate in our annual campaign (registration opens October 1st).
+Follow the links below to make a general donation, become a monthly supporter, or participate in our annual campaign (registration is now open!).